 In order to complete the Paramedic Program, students must:

-- Complete all skills as outlined in the Minimum Skills Competency Matrix
+- Complete all skills as outlined in the Skills Minimum Competency matrix.

-- Maintain a success rate of at least 80% for the last 20 intubations performed in the lab or clinical setting
+- Maintain a success rate of at least 80% for the last 20 intubations performed in the lab or clinical setting.

-- Have fewer than 10 missed sessions and no missed rotations (requirements below)
+- Have fewer than 14 missed sessions.

 - Pass the Practical Skills Examination as outlined by New York State